Tyngstast/borsdata-valuation-alarmer/README.md

       * Probably won't do for all KPIs
       * Maybe show an info graphic when value is calculated daily (manually) or not
   * Scheduled alarm trigger fetch in background
+  * Failure counter in settings. if counter > n: cancel worker